 THEO 317/517.
-The New Testament in Its Cultural Environment.
+The World of the New Testament.

 Cr.
 3. A study of the societies and culture in which Christian communities arose with a view to understanding the New Testament better and determining its contemporary significance more accurately.
 May be used to fulfill the Cultural Diversity course component of the General Education Requirements.